Case Harvester

-Case Harvester is a project designed to mine the Maryland Judiciary Case Search (MJCS) and build a near-complete database of Maryland court cases that can be queried and analyzed without the limitations of the MJCS interface.
+Case Harvester is a project designed to scrape the Maryland Judiciary Case Search (MJCS) and build a near-complete database of Maryland court cases that can be queried and analyzed without the limitations of the MJCS interface.
 It is designed to leverage Amazon Web Services (AWS) for scalability and performance.

 NOTE: Unless you are modifying Case Harvester for specific purposes, please do not run your own instance so that MJCS is spared unneccesary load.
 Instead, use the options described above for viewing the data, or if you have an AWS account you are also welcome to clone our database directly.